AmBisome Side Effects

 Generic Name: amphotericin b liposomal

 Note: This page contains information about the side effects of amphotericin b liposomal.
 Some of the dosage forms included on this document may not apply to the brand name AmBisome.

 Not all side effects for AmBisome may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to amphotericin b liposomal: intravenous powder for solution

-Along with its needed effects, amphotericin b liposomal (the active ingredient contained in AmBisome) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by amphotericin b liposomal (the active ingredient contained in AmBisome).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking amphotericin b liposomal:More common
+If any of the following side effects occur while taking amphotericin b liposomal, check with your doctor or nurse as soon as possible:More common

 - irregular heartbeat